Blinking LED

 -

 Insert the LED into the breadboard.
 The longer leg (anode) is the positive side, and the shorter leg (cathode) is the negative side.
+Another way of identifying the negative side, is to look at the circumference of the base of the coloured plastic LED tip.
+There will be a flat edge for the negative side.

 2) Add the Resistor: